 To ensure the integrity of facts and information, the financial statements are audited by joint auditors Kirtane & Pandit LLP, Chartered Accountants and P G Bhagwat LLP Chartered Accountants.
 The 'Independent Auditor's Report' has been duly incorporated as part of this report.

-Stakeholders feedback

-Stakeholders' constructive participation and feedback are welcomed and appreciated.
-Please send us your feedback at:
+Stakeholders feedback Stakeholders' constructive participation and fee welcomed and appreciated.
+Please send us your